Asif-Ejaz/adaptivefer/README.md

 kept unseen in all the ways for testing purposes.
 This was done to ensure model performance consistency on target domain.
 We used two classifiers in our experimentation.
 One is VGG16 pre-trained on ImageNet Dataset and second is ResNET18 pre-trained on ImageNet Dataset.
-These classifiers were trained on source domain and their accuracies on source domain are below.
+These classifiers were first trained on source domain dataset and their accuracies on source domain are below.

 ## Baseline results